 Many companies like to start at lower price points than their competitors when they first begin rolling out their products or services.
-This is completely normal, but it’s often a tactic that stops you from achieving the levels of profitability you want later on down the line.
+This is completely normal, but it’s often a tactic that stops you from increasing prices or achieving the levels of profitability you want later on down the line.

 Of course, your customers will (or should) understand that prices will change eventually.
 But that doesn’t mean they will be happy about it, and it could even mean they go looking elsewhere for a cheaper deal.

 Increasing prices is often a balancing act between getting what you need and keeping your customers happy.
 So how do you go about increasing prices without scaring anyone off?

 Honesty is the best policy.

 Particularly if you’re a B2B company, being upfront with your customers is essential if you’re looking to increase price levels.
 Just sticking an extra zero on the end of your invoice and hoping they don’t notice won’t wash and raising prices in this way may lose you more profits in disappearing clients than the price increase ever would have.

 If you’re providing a service to someone, you should always keep them informed that future orders may cost most than they’re used to so they can alter their budgets and expectations.
 Make sure you do this as early as possible to give them time to get used to the idea and prepare themselves in advance.